Vern Rapp

-Vernon Fred "Vern" Rapp (May 11, 1928 – December 31, 2015) was a Major League Baseball manager and coach.
+Vernon Fred Rapp (May 11, 1928 – December 31, 2015) was an American Major League Baseball manager and coach.
 A career minor league catcher and a successful skipper in the minors, Rapp had two brief tours of duty as a big league manager.

-Minor League playing career
+Minor league playing career

 Born in St. Louis, Missouri, Rapp signed his first playing contract out of high school in 1945 with his hometown St. Louis Cardinals.
 A right-handed batter and thrower, he reached the triple A level with the Columbus Red Birds in 1948, but never made it to the major leagues.
 After missing two seasons due to military service during the Korean War, Rapp was released by the Cardinals in 1955, and signed with the independent Charleston Senators of the American Association for the 1956 season.
 The experience provided him his first managing job, when, at age 27, he succeeded Danny Murtaugh as field boss of the last-place Senators.
 As player-manager, Rapp guided his club to only 19 victories in 59 games.

 The following season, Rapp joined the New York Giants organization, and batted .302 with eleven home runs for their triple A affiliate, the Minneapolis Millers.
 After spending 1957 with the Louisville Colonels, Rapp became a player/coach with the Denver Bears.
 Denver was a New York Yankees affiliate when he joined the club in 1958, and he remained with them through 1960, by which time they were a Detroit Tigers affiliate.
 During three seasons with the Denver Bears, he became associated with Denver owner Bob Howsam, who would play an influential role later in Rapp's career.

 While managing the Modesto Reds in 1961 and the Denver Bears in 1976, Rapp inserted himself into the line-up as a pinch hitter once each season, getting a hit both times.
 He also made two pitching appearances with Modesto in 1961 without giving up a run.
-With the Arkansas Travelers in 1966, Rapp actually started a game, and pitched two innings.
-He also got a double in his only at-bat of the game.
+With the Arkansas Travelers in 1966, Rapp started a game, pitching two innings and hitting a double in his only at-bat of the game.

 Minor League manager

 In 1961, Rapp became manager of the Yankees' class C affiliate, the Modesto Reds, and guided them to a 57–82 record.
 He was promoted to the class B Greensboro Yankees in 1962, where he managed Roy White and Mel Stottlemyre, among other future major leaguers.

-After spending two years out of baseball, he rejoined the Cardinals in 1965 — now led by GM Howsam — as manager of their Class double A Tulsa Oilers and Arkansas Travelers affiliates.
-In 1969, Howsam, by now running the Cincinnati Reds, hired Rapp as manager of the triple A Indianapolis Indians.
+After spending two years out of baseball, he rejoined the Cardinals in 1965 — now led by general manager Howsam — as manager of their Class double A Tulsa Oilers and Arkansas Travelers affiliates.
+In 1969, Howsam, then running the Cincinnati Reds, hired Rapp as manager of the triple A Indianapolis Indians.
 In seven years with the team, Rapp won two American Association pennants.
 In 1976, he returned to Denver and continued his success as manager of the Bears (by then a farm team of the Montreal Expos), winning both the regular season Association pennant and playoff championship.